SimOpt/simopt.github.io/index.md

 * Shen, Haihui, L. Jeff Hong, and Xiaowei Zhang (2019).
 Ranking and Selection with Covariates for Personalized Decision Making.
 Submitted to *INFORMS Journal on Computing*.
 <a href="https://arxiv.org/pdf/1710.02642.pdf" target="_blank">arXiv PDF</a> (an early version)
 Codes
-(MATLAB R2015a. will be uploaded later)
+(MATLAB R2015a.
+Under preparation.
+Will be uploaded soon!)

 &nbsp;